LoanDB/loanpy/docs/tutorial.rst

 How good are the predictions made from the mined sound correspondences?

-Our minimal example is a perfect model: It would accurately predict with 100 percent certainty that <kiki> goes back from <gigi> and that the donor form of <gigi> must have been <gege>.
+Our minimal example is a perfect model that predicts with 100% certainty that
+<kiki> goes back to <gigi> and that the donor form of <gigi> is <gege>.

 For an implementation with a detailed guide employing concepts from statistics such as `leave-one out cross-validation